General Expectations

 Students are expected to be neat and tidy, and wear their uniform with pride:

-- Shirts are to be tucked in at all times
+- White shirts are to be tucked in and worn with a tie

 - Blazers, school jumpers, sports jackets and rugby tops are not to be worn around the waist/shoulders and/or head